Soumo275/CrowdLift/README.md

 # CrowdLift
-a corwd sourcing platform for open source projects, products and startups
+a crowd sourcing platform for open source projects, products and startups